TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

   - Even though this length is constant, the MIDI Association docs state that the value in the file must be respected, as there could potentially be additions in the future that change the length.
 - `Format type` is a 16-bit number indicating the Format of the file:
   - `0x00 00` - The file contains a single track.
   - `0x00 01` - The file contains one or more simultaneous tracks.
+This is the only type valid for chart files.
   - `0x00 02` - The file contains one or more sequential single-track patterns.
-(These are not used in chart files.)
 - `Number of tracks` is a 16-bit number representing the number of tracks in the file.
 As this is only metadata, the actual number of tracks may be different than specified here.
 - `Delta-time type/resolution` is a 16-bit number representing both what unit the resolution is measured in, and how many ticks the unit is divided in to.
   - The most-significant bit (bit 15) is a boolean indicating the format: